Love and Loathing at the DNC

 There’s a method to the madness of the GOP.
 They are sending migrants to Blue cities to score cheap and cynical political points … but also to ensure that any migrants who might become citizens and vote Democratic will not do so in Red States.
 And hoping they might cause chaos in Blue states.

-(Also, a lot of MAGA is built on projections that white people will become a minority in 2045 or so.
-I believe the GOP is trying to keep this from happening.)
+(Also, a lot of MAGA is built on the projections that white people will become a minority in 2045 or so.
+I believe the GOP is trying to keep this from happening.
+This is partially why they want to ban abortion within the nation and lower the working age for children — so that they can have white workers in fields and factories and not brown.
+The truth is: we need migrants.)

 Reality Strikes